-Agribusiness is defined by the Food and Agriculture Organisation of the UN as "the collective business activities that are performed from farm to fork".
+Agribusiness has been previously defined by the Food and Agriculture Organisation of the UN as "the collective business activities that are performed from farm to fork".
 These would include agrochemicals, breeding, crop production (farming and contract farming), distribution, farm machinery, processing, and seed supply, as well as marketing and retail sales.

 Not all farmers